Google Desktop: Sidebar

-Like the Windows Taskbar, the Google Desktop sidebar can be set to Auto-Hide mode, where it will only appear once the user moves the mouse cursor towards the side where it resides.
-If not on auto-hide, by default the sidebar will always take up about 1/6 – 1/9 of the screen (depending on the screen resolution), and other windows are forced to resize.
-However, the sidebar can be resized to take less space, and users can disable the "always on top" feature in the options.
-With the auto-hide feature on, the sidebar temporarily overlaps maximized windows.
+Like the Windows Taskbar, the Google Desktop sidebar could be set to Auto-Hide mode, where it would only appear once the user moved the mouse cursor towards the side where it resided.
+If not on auto-hide, by default the sidebar would always take up about 1/6 – 1/9 of the screen (depending on the screen resolution), and other windows were forced to resize.
+However, the sidebar could be resized to take less space, and users could disable the "always on top" feature in the options.
+With the auto-hide feature on, the sidebar temporarily overlapped maximized windows.

-Another feature that comes with the Sidebar is alerts.
-When the Sidebar is minimized, new email and news can be displayed on a pop-up window above the Windows Taskbar.
+Another feature that came with the Sidebar was alerts.
+When the Sidebar was minimized, new email and news could be displayed in a pop-up window above the Windows Taskbar.